xamarin/xamarin-macios/docs/website/mtouch-errors.md

 The `[BindingImpl]` attribute on the mentioned member is invalid.
 The expected format is `[BindingImpl (BindingImplOptions.ValueA | BindingImplOptions.ValueB)]`.

+### <a name="MT2106"/>MT2106: Could not optimize the call to BlockLiteral.SetupBlock[Unsafe] in * at offset * because *.

+The linker reports this warning when it can't optimize a call to BlockLiteral.SetupBlock or Block.SetupBlockUnsafe.

+The message will point to the method that calls BlockLiteral.SetupBlock[Unsafe], and it may also give clues as to why the call couldn't be optimized.

 # MT3xxx: AOT error messages

 <!--